Smart APIs: Rethinking how to stand up the modern API

 - GraphQL-based APIs, generated automatically from a rich, standards-based data model, such as a JSON schema and supporting dynamic introspection for clients

-- Built-in support for easy data model evolution as business needs change, with static (compiler-provided) checks for backwards compatibility to guarantee clients won’t break across model updates
+- Built-in support for easy data model evolution as business needs change, with static (compiler-provided) checks for backward compatibility to guarantee clients won’t break across model updates

-- Robust role-based access control and authentication/authorization model that provide each participant with the ability to model its local administrator and user profiles and control client access to any portion of the data model, without reliance on (or visibility into) the configuration of any other participant or need for any “global settings”
+- Robust role-based access control and authentication/authorization model that provides each participant with the ability to model its local administrator and user profiles and control client access to any portion of the data model without reliance on (or visibility into) the configuration of any other participant or need for any “global settings”

 - Next-level fault tolerance, including the ability to survive cloud service provider outages, even for entire regions (such as the dreaded AWS “us-east-1 is done” scenarios)

 - Ability to add participants in minutes without needing to write code, deploy software, or perform operational incantations